jwplayer/applicaster-docs/setup.md

 1. TOC
 {:toc}

+Follow the steps in this document to setup your JW Player - Applicaster environment:

 ## Create and register the JW Player Endpoint (required)
 Applicaster needs to setup middleware (Firebase) for the communication between JW Player and Applicaster.
 To setup the middleware: